anqoVoube/encryption-api/README.md

 ## Installation
 ### Running django server

-+ In order to create an environment for libraries you need create one:
++ In order to create an environment for libraries you need create one in main folder:
 ```console
 $ python3 -m venv env
 $ source env/bin/activate
 ```
 >Note, that I am using python3 (If you have a single python v3 without python v2, you can just type `python`)
-+ Install required libraries by going to the mail folder:
++ Install required libraries:
 ```console
 $ pip install -r requirements.txt
 ```